boegel/easybuild-wiki/FAQ.md

 ## Using EasyBuild

+### gnu/stubs-32.h: No such file or directory
+You are missing some 32bit/multilib packages, or need to set some extra path to their location.
+More is explained here: http://stackoverflow.com/questions/7412548/gnu-stubs-32-h-no-such-file-or-directory

 ### EasyBuild crashed, and I can't seem to find a log file to figure out what went wrong?

 EasyBuild stores a temporary log file in the location determined by: